Bridge the gap between management goals and performance

 Applying data-driven strategies to development and production allows you to use your resources in the most effective way possible in order to meet your financial goals.
 When presented with multiple plans for production, we can teach you to apply cost estimation tools, allowing you to objectively choose the option that adds the most value to your company.

-Product Lead - Industrial Engineering & Student Projects
+Product Lead - Industrial Engineering, Systems & Student Projects

 Haleh Byrne leads a wide spectrum of industrial engineering services and projects in the areas of productivity and quality improvements, costing, facilities layout, process & training documentations, ergonomics assessment, and scheduling, as well as client-customized projects.